 The Hanyang University International Summer Campus is intended for both visiting International students and Korean students.
 Coursework in English is offered in a variety of fields and students in any major area are welcome to participate.
 Many of the faculty come from well-known and respected institutions in the United States.
-Students select two courses to take during the four-week program - one course taught by a Binghamton Faculty member and one other course of the student's choosing.
+Binghamton University offers the program as either faculty-led or direct enroll (for more information regarding the differences, please refer to the costs section of the website).
+Both faculty-led and direct enroll students are required to enroll in at least one course offered by a Binghamton Faculty member.
+Students then choose one other course from a list of 40+ courses to enroll in.
 Each class meets for 3 hours each day, either in the morning from 9am-12pm or 1pm-4pm, with an extra session from 4:00pm-7pm.

 The following courses are offered by Binghamton Faculty (you must choose at least one):

 **New for Summer 2014** HIST 3XX/AAAS 3XX War, Empire, and Memory

 This course examines the question of historical memory – the way we understand ourselves and our societies through the past – with reference to several significant events in twentieth-century Korean history: the Japanese occupation, the plight of the "comfort women," the experience of modernization, and the Korean War.
 We will ask how various sites of collective memory (historic places, textbooks, films, anniversaries) acquire political and emotional importance, and what choices are made when representing past events as part of the national narrative.
 In addition to the readings, this course will make use of our time in Seoul to explore these questions.
 Weekly fieldtrips to museums and other sites include a tour of Japanese colonial architecture in Myeongdong, the War Memorial of Korea, Seodaemun Prison History Hall, War and Women's Human Rights Museum, and the new National Museum of Korean Contemporary History.